 In the afternoon, we got picked up from our hotel around 5pm to do the quad bike sunset tour.
 I highly recommend this tour as it was SO much fun!
 We took the ATV around to various view points and got to see the sun set over Love Valley.

 After our hotel breakfast, we decided to walk to Pigeon Valley and to Uchisar.
+It doesn’t take long (around 30 mins) and it’s an easy walk.
 We visited the castle and from the top, there is a nice panoramic view.

 We caught a taxi back to Goreme and went to a hotel pool to cool off and relax.